EasyRpl: A web-based tool for modelling and analysis of cross-organisational workflows: Workflow modelled in of the running example

-\textbf{Resource Peak Analysis.} Most research on cost analysis of sequential imperative programs has primarily focused on resource usage in terms of memory consumption with garbage collection \cite{ALBERT20131427,10.1007/978-3-642-37036-6_32}.
-Furthermore, resource analysis through the use of \Abs{malloc} and \Abs{free} instructions (analogous to our \Abs{hold} and \Abs{release} statements), has been extensively studied for sequential programs \cite{10.1145/2813885.2737955,5351120}.
-In \cite{10.1007/978-3-662-46669-8_6} such analyses have been extended to parallel settings but do no deal with concurrency.
-The authors in \cite{GARCIA201727} introduced a static analysis method aimed at determining the peak cost of live virtual machines in a concurrent programming language that utilises explicit acquire and release operations for virtual machines.
+\textbf{Resource Peak Analysis.} Most research on cost analysis of sequential imperative programs has primarily focused on resource usage in terms of memory consumption with garbage collection~\cite{ALBERT20131427,10.1007/978-3-642-37036-6_32}.
+Furthermore, resource analysis through the use of \textbf{\Abs{malloc}} and \textbf{\Abs{free}} instructions (analogous to our \Abs{hold} and \Abs{release} statements), has been extensively studied for sequential programs \cite{10.1145/2737924.2737955,5351120}.
+In \cite{hoffmann2015automatic}, such analyses have been extended to parallel settings but do not deal with concurrency.
+The static analysis method introduced in~\cite{GARCIA201727} aimed at determining the peak cost of live virtual machines in a concurrent programming language that uses explicit \Abs{acquire} and \Abs{release} operations for virtual machines.
 Their technique primarily focuses on calculating the count of virtual machines, assigning one virtual machine per acquire instruction.
 In contrast, the approach we used in $\easyrpl$ extends beyond this by handling multiple types of resources concurrently.

 \textbf{Time Analysis.} Various tools have been developed to over-approximate the execution time of systems.
 For example, Chronos~\cite{chronos} is a static worst-case execution time (WCET) analysis tool specialised for embedded systems, modelling features like branch prediction, instruction cache, and out-of-order execution.
 Another tool, OTAWA~\cite{otawa}, provides a framework of C++ classes for static analysis of machine code and WCET calculation.
 It supports the development of custom analyses for new hardware or experimental needs.
 However, these existing tools are criticised for lacking advanced control flow mechanisms necessary for workflow modelling.
 In contrast, $\easyrpl$ supports a more expressive language enabling modelling of workflows with task dependencies, synchronisation, and shared resources.